 - Build your own image and create a brand out of yourself.
 This is the most important step.
 Before you consider becoming a brand ambassador, think of yourself as a brand.

 - Find out what makes you different than anyone else.
-Why would a brand want to work with you?
+What makes you, you?
+And why would a brand want to work with you and not anyone else?
+When you can answer this, focus on that aspect and make sure your social media reflect this.

 - Exude a positive vibe.
-Your social media profiles need to have a “cohesive” look, a positive feel, and lively and “real” vibe.
+Your social media profiles need to have a cohesive look, a positive feel, and a lively, authentic vibe.

 - Incorporate the right keywords.
 Which results do you want to come up in?
 Do you want to become a brand ambassador in the fitness niche?
 Travel?
 Clothing?
 Think of that and then ensure that your profile seamlessly incorporates the right keywords.